If you are an individual earning or receiving income, you likely file an annual income tax return, like Form 1040. What is Form 1040?

 If you can’t pay taxes on time, consider applying for a payment plan or an IRS installment agreement.

-Simplify the tax filing process with updated and accurate books.
+Reduce the stress of the tax filing process with updated and accurate books.
 Patriot’s online accounting software makes it easy to record transactions.
-And, our software is made for the non-accountant.
 Try it for free today!

 This is not intended as legal advice; for more information, please click here.